JvanKatwijk/dab-cmdline/README.md

                                    nullptr              // Ctx
                                   );

-Examples 2, 3 and 4 are adapted, example 5 will soon follow.
+Examples 2, 3 and 4 are adapted, example 5  (and maybe 6) will soon follow.

-The obvious advantage is that adding a callback function for a specific purpose now does not change all of the intermediate functions in tbhe library, basically opne only modified
+The obvious advantage is that adding a callback function for a specific purpose now does not change all of the intermediate functions in tbhe library, basically opne only modifies

 	a. the structure
 	b. the main program for filling the structure and adding a handler
 	c. the affected function in the library

+New elements to the callbacks are

+	a. the tii data (mainID and subId), packed as 256 * mainId + subId
+	b. the time as string

+see the dab-api for details

 --------------------------------------------------------------------------
 The examples